Building Blocks

 - Description - Hover card detail text

-- Metrics - Throughput (req/s), capacity, processing time (ms)
+- Metrics - Throughput, capacity, processing time (see Metrics below)

 - Requirements - Framework, language, runtime, OS, hardware, dependencies